-It is a tablet that is taken for several and varied dermatological conditions.
-The dose varies between 50 and 200 mg a day taken all at once.
+It is a tablet that is taken for several varied dermatological conditions.
+The dose varies between 50 and 200 mg a day, taken at once.

 The duration of treatment will depend on progress and can vary from months to several years.

 Regular monitoring by your doctor is essential when starting to use this medication due to possible serious side effects.
-Dapsone can be taken with or without food, but it should be taken at the same time each day.
+Dapsone can be taken with or without food, but it should be taken each day simultaneously.

 How does dapsone work?

-Dapsone works on inflammatory cells, particularly neutrophils (a type of white blood cell) and reduces inflammation of the skin.
+Dapsone works on inflammatory cells, particularly neutrophils (a type of white blood cell), and reduces skin inflammation.

-This medicine can be available under many brand names and / or in different forms.
-Any specific brand of this drug may not be available on all forms or approved for all conditions discussed here.
+This medicine can be available under many brand names and in different forms.
+Any specific brand of this drug may not be available on all documents or approved for all conditions discussed here.

 Also, some forms of this drug cannot be used for all conditions discussed here.